ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 Verilog language is an IEEE standard in IC design.
 There are a lot of book and documents for this language.
 Web site [#]_ has a pdf [#]_ in this.
-Example code LLVMBackendTutorialExampleCode/cpu0s_verilog/raw/cpu0s.v is the cpu0 design in Verilog.
+Example code LLVMBackendTutorialExampleCode/cpu0_verilog/cpu0.v is the cpu0 design in Verilog.
 In Appendix A, we have downloaded and installed Icarus Verilog tool both on iMac and Linux.
-The cpu0s.v is a simple design with only 280 lines of code.
+The cpu0.v and cpu0Is.v is a simple design with only few hundreds lines of code.
 Alough it has not the pipeline features, we can assume the cpu0 backend code run on the pipeline machine because the pipeline version
 use the same machine instructions.
-Verilog is C like language in syntex and this book is a compiler book, so we list the cpu0s.v as well as the building command directly as below.
+Verilog is C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command directly as below.
 We expect readers can understand the Verilog code just with a little patient and no need further explanation.
 There are two type of I/O. One is memory mapped I/O, the